julzaza/wildwitchherbs/_posts/2025-12-09-plants-witches-avoid.md

 **[Witchy Plants for the Front Door](/witchy-plants-for-front-door/)**
 **[How to Start Your Own Witchy Garden](/witch-garden/)**

+Witches avoided certain plants not because of physical danger, but because folklore warned they attracted spirits, carried the dead’s breath, marked liminal places, or broke the balance of a home.

+These taboos reveal how Old European witches understood thresholds, seasons, and the land’s shifting spirits.

 ---

 ## Rowan Planted on the Wrong Side of the House